 You may think because we’re older and out on our own, it will hurt less.
 It won’t.
 Even if your relationship wasn’t perfect, the two of you being together is all we have ever known.
 Expect that we may feel a little shell shocked by your news.

-We’ll need time to take it all in so please don’t expect us to just pick up and move on.
+We’ll need time to take it all in, so please don’t expect us just to pick up and move on.